kgroveshok/z80-homebrew/DEV-DIARY.md

 Langague Enhancements:

+* TODO Add MENUS which is like MENU but instead of the item number selected it is a pointer to the menu item text
+* TODO Add CHECKBOX which functions like MENU but also takes a block of memory used as a check box value.
+If the prefilled value is 0 then dont allow toggle.

 * TODO BETWEEN? word to check is tos is between a range. could just use a uword with lt and tg checks
 * TODO Add to MENU word returning not just the number selected but also the string
 * TODO Need a RROT and LROT bitwise byte rotate like the Z80 RRC and RLC op codes